MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/tenant-logical-networks.md

 :::image type="content" source="./media/tenant-logical-networks/create-logical-network.png" alt-text="Screenshot of Windows Admin Center home screen showing the Logical networks name box." lightbox="./media/tenant-logical-networks/create-logical-network.png":::

-1. On the Windows Admin Center home screen, under **All connections**, select the cluster that you want to create the logical network on.
+1. On the Windows Admin Center home screen, under **All connections**, select the system that you want to create the logical network on.
 1. Under **Tools**, scroll down to the **Networking** area, and select **Logical networks**.
 1. Under **Logical networks**, select the **Inventory** tab, then select **New**.
 1. In the **Logical networks** pane, type a name for the logical network.